PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 ## <a name='Options'></a>Options
 In the example image showing usage of the attributes you could se that the options: property is set to **"mode|name"**, that means that this command has two option one named **mode** and the other one is **name**.
 This will give the user autocomplete feedback when typing - and using the [Tab] tangent.

-Programatically you can use Options in two ways, you could grab the value, wich is the parameter typed after the option, like this (using the RegressionCommand as example, it is a user created command).
+Programmatically you can use Options in two ways, you could grab the value, which is the parameter typed after the option, like this (using the RegressionCommand as example, it is a user created command).

 ``` regression --mode normal --name "My sample project" ```